Adamojlo119/MasterOfServer/README.md

 # MasterOfServer
-Bot for MLG TEAM created by Adamojlo119
+Bot for Discord server created by Adamojlo119